A letter from Kelly about her mom

-Wendy’s daughter and Stewardship & Fulfillment Officer with the Royal Alexandra Hospital Foundation
+Wendy’s daughter and former Stewardship & Fulfillment Officer with the Royal Alexandra Hospital Foundation

 P.S.
 Your support will mean a brighter future for millions of women across Alberta and beyond.
 Please give so we can ensure life-saving treatment and care is available for all of us in the future.